drnic/github-tmbundle/README.markdown

 * Show Network in GitHub - opens the "Network" view in GitHub so you can see who has interesting commits that you don't have

+Contains the following commands for creating [gists](http://gist.github.com):

+* Create gist from selection - will create a gist using your GitHub credentials (see below).
+It will either use the current selection, or the whole file, using the filename and the currently active language.
+The URL of the gist will be copied to your clipboard.
+* Create private gist from selection - same as above, but the Gist will be private.

 Prerequisites
 =============